adospinoiu/React_Router/README (GitHub Created Blank).md

 #6 For some of the components, you can clean up the code by using <> instead of <div>.

 #7 Wrap the entire high-level-App in <BrowserRouter> and make sure to import it from 'react-router-dom'

+#8 Implement the <Route> to route to the different sub-components.
+If using 'exact' after a component, it will ensure the application does not "stack" and show the main page and anything after the '/' routes.

+#9 Make links to the different pages using the <a> attribute.
+These links are in the main Header-component

+#10 There is performance problem with these links though; whenever the user clicks on a new link to go to a different page, it forces the entire app to re-render.
+This is not necessarily desireable.